sanskrutin19/sanskrutin19/README.md

 ###

 <p align="center">I'm  Sanskruti Naik <br>Aspiring AIML student at Sanjay Ghodwat University with a keen interest in web design and development.
-I have a strong grasp of programming languages and have completed various projects that highlight my skills in creating visually appealing, user-friendly interfaces.
-A quick learner with excellent problem-solving abilities, I am committed to staying current with web design trends and eager to collaborate on innovative projects.<br><br>- ⚡ In my free time I love to read books</p>
+I have a strong grasp of  languages and have completed few projects that highlight my skills in creating visually appealing, user-friendly interfaces.
+A quick learner with excellent problem-solving abilities, I am committed to staying current with web design trends and eager to collaborate on innovative projects.<br><br>
+  - ⚡ In my free time I love to read books</p>

 ###